What is Close?

 Auto-Dialer & Built-In Calling

-Close is best known for its built-in power dialer.
-Sales reps are able to load a list of leads and automatically call through them one by one.
-The system connects the rep when someone finally answers, pauses between calls for note-taking, and then continues dialing.
+Close is a "specialist tool," because it offers a VoIP setup that makes it possible for sales reps to load a list of leads and automatically call through them one by one.
+Their system connects the rep when someone finally answers, pauses between calls for note-taking, and then continues dialing.

 Email Syncing and Activity Tracking